paramireze/paramireze.github.io/_posts/2018-08-17-time-with-mom.markdown

 Notice her four 3's and high chance - "Just like that!".

-Here's me hacking instructions for using caller ID through using screenshots.

-My mom < 1980's
+Here's me hacking instructions to navigate to Call Log.
+My plan is to print out an image of her phone with Big arrows pointing at which buttons to hit.

 ![mom]({{ '/assets/images/2018/aug/mom.jpg' }})